 How to embrace digitization and innovation – how to do it, well, or better

-The obvious first and yet uncomfortable step is to expose and challenge current operating beliefs and assumptions, to then shift mindsets and be open and receptive to letting go of what has worked in the past.
+The obvious first and yet uncomfortable step is to integrate the core people and technology factors.
+Starting by exposing and challenging people’s current operating beliefs and assumptions about the change.
+To then, work towards shifting people’s mindsets and be open and receptive to letting go of BAU and to what has worked in the past.

-To know how to sense, perceive and embrace the enormous possibilities and opportunities digitization might bring to people, customers and organizations into the future.
+To then sense, perceive and embrace the enormous possibilities and opportunities digitization might bring to people, customers and organizations into the future by integrating people and technology.

-All organizational types demonstrate preferred mindsets which are expressed in behaviours, systems & artefacts, all of which then impact on their ability to grow and transform.
+All organizational types demonstrate preferred mindsets which are expressed in behaviours, systems & artifacts, all of which then impact on their ability to grow and transform.

 The Organizational Growth Indicator® (OGI®) outlines the 4 principal mindsets that are essential for organizations and leaders to embrace in order to grow and sustain future success through disruption.

-- Diagnosing and understanding what mindsets leaders and the organization currently utilize the most.
+- Diagnosing and understanding what collective mindsets leaders and the organization currently utilize the most.

 - “Unlearning” old assumptions, beliefs and attitudes in regards to how business usually operates and functions.